 that is, the analysis of facts and events leads us to identify truths.

-unreliable to provide knowledge, and are best regarded as shadows: therefore social ecology is illusion.
-'Rationalists' such as
+knowledge, and are best regarded as shadows: therefore social ecology is illusion.

-Socrates, Descartes, Liebniz, Spinoza, proposed that one may have bodily experiences, but they are not sufficiently reliable to
+'Rationalists' such as Socrates, Descartes, Liebniz, Spinoza, proposed that one may have bodily experiences, but they are not

-lead to knowledge or truth.
-If you want to gain knowledge, and identify truth, you exercise your reason, the mind, using the
+sufficiently reliable to lead to knowledge or truth.
+If you want to gain knowledge, and identify truth, you exercise your reason, the

-constructs and concepts as expressed 'a priori' by intuition, deduction, and the laws of logic to organise your experiences into
+mind, using the constructs and concepts as expressed 'a priori' by intuition, deduction, and the laws of logic to organise your

-expressions of the laws of god.
+of the laws of god.
 God and his prophets are the source of all truth.
-For them, any analysis of our social relations or
+For them, any analysis of our social relations or social ecology

-experience is the ultimate source of all concepts and knowledge]; social dependence, [resulting from interaction with
+is the ultimate source of all concepts and knowledge]; social dependence, [resulting from interaction with others]; social

-others]; social constructions [the products of words and categories, languages devised by others]; and social relativity
+constructions [the products of words and categories, languages devised by others]; and social relativity [ that different

 We have to accept that Social Ecology, as an expression of empiricism, realism, and materialism, is in opposition to

-2.1 billion Christians, 1.5 billion Muslims, 900 million Hindus.
-These communities believe that knowledge and truth are
+billion Christians, 1.5 billion Muslims, 900 million Hindus.
+These communities believe that knowledge and truth are given

-given in the scriptures, prophecies, or dictates of some god, priest, pope, prophet, archbishop or oracle.
-For these
+in the scriptures, prophecies, or dictates of some god, priest, pope, prophet, archbishop or oracle.
+For these people,

-people, the events in the world are experiences leading them to heaven or hell, salvation or damnation.
-They uphold
+the events in the world are experiences leading them to heaven or hell, salvation or damnation.
+They uphold that to know

-based on facts, observations, investigations, experiments, evidence, are the ultimate source of all concepts and
+on facts, observations, investigations, experiments, evidence, are the ultimate source of all concepts and knowledge

-knowledge and truth.
+and truth.
 We know, a posteriori.
-We do not come into the world already equipped with constructs and
+We do not come into the world already equipped with constructs and concepts,

-concepts, knowing facts and truths.
+knowing facts and truths.
 We discover them by experience.
 We learn them from others.
-We are not born
+We are not born with a

-with a conceptual and language framework, we have to learn it from other adults.
-Knowledge and truth are not given,
+conceptual and language framework, we have to learn it from other adults.
+Knowledge and truth are not given, they are

-they are discovered.
+discovered.
 Truth is not universal; it is temporary; dependent upon the current state of our knowledge.
+Social Ecology,

+and from our experiences: 'a posteriori'.
+Social Epistemology is the study of the social dimensions of knowledge, based

+upon the validity of social experiences.
+Alvin Goldman defined it in the following way in a paper he presented for the

+Philosophy of Education 1995: as veritistic epistemology....... that is, propositions can be verified by evidence.
 Social

-others and from our experiences: 'a posteriori'.
-Social Epistemology is the study of the social dimensions of

-knowledge, based upon the validity of social experiences.
-Alvin Goldman defined it in the following way in a paper he

-presented for the Philosophy of Education 1995: as veritistic epistemology....... that is, propositions can be verified

-by evidence.
-Social epistemology studies the social or interactive practices of multiple agents in order to see how
+epistemology studies the social or interactive practices of multiple agents in order to see how their interactions

 Robert B. Talisse of Vanderbilt University argues that social epistemologists maintain that the cognitive individualism associated